microsoft/DevAppsForTeams/README.md

 # Developing Apps for Teams

 This sample application demonstrates how to integrate a Web application into Teams.
-The app is a Line of Business application that can be accessed directly in the browser or used within Teams.
+The app is a Line of Business (LOB) application that can be accessed directly in the browser or from within Teams.

 Key features include: